dejvis06/java-ee/README.md

 Another way is through config scripts, such as the `configScript.sh`. <br>
 The comments inside the script file will serve as a guide, but the idea is to not use file configs, rather initialize the JNDI configurations through payara commands.

-In the docker-compose we have map the script and execute it:
+In the docker-compose we have to map the script and execute it:
 ```yaml
     volumes:
       #- ./domain.xml:/opt/payara/appserver/glassfish/domains/domain1/config/domain.xml